 13 The People Analytics Translator Skills

-While the translator actions just discussed provide you strategies for adding more insights to your translator toolkit, you will still need to apply certain skills to ensure that the translation is effective.
-So, how do you go from having data-informed insights that are connected to a business outcome, to actually having people decide to act on that information?
+While the “Explore & Engage” activities just discussed provide strategies to practice translation, you will still need to apply certain skills to ensure the translation is effective.
+So, how do you go from having data-informed insights to ones that are connected to a business outcome?
+And business-aligned insights that actually lead to action?
 By leveraging your business acumen, communication, and storytelling skills.
-Without these, your awesome translation may fall flat.
+Without these critical skills, your awesome translation may fall flat.

 Business Acumen

-People analytics is about connecting data-informed insights to business outcomes.
-By consuming people analytics insights you have one half of the equation, by building your business acumen, you gain the other half.
+People Analytics is about connecting data-informed insights to business outcomes.
+By consuming people analytics insights you have one half of the equation, when you build your business acumen, you gain the other half.
 Only then can you work on translating and connecting the two.
-Business acumen is not a single skill, but a combination of knowledge and skill informed by experience.
+Business acumen is not a single skill, but a combination of knowledge and skills informed by experience.
 Here are three types of business acumen that can be particularly helpful in your people analytics journey:

 Industry/Company Expertise: